emmajanedrews/base-template/_drafts/how-to-handle-multiple-offers-as-a-buyer.md

 layout: post
 title: How to Handle Multiple Offers as a Buyer
 tags:
+  - Home Buyer Tips
-date:
+date: 2017-02-23 00:00:00
-excerpt:
+excerpt: It’s very common to see homebuyers in multiple offer situations right now in our market.
+Here are a few ways you can make your offer stand out if you find yourself competing for that dream home.
 enclosure:
-pullquote:
+pullquote: Making sure you’re pre-approved is huge in this market.
-enclosure_type: video/mp4
+enclosure_type:
 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code:
+youtube_code: jgKd63LtvnU
 ---

 {% include youtube.html %}

 {% include pullquote.html %}